zhehaowang/zhehao.me/book-notes/emcpp/it23-30-rvalue-references-move-semantics-perfect-forwarding.md

 **Takeaways**
 * Overloading on universal references almost always leads to the universal reference overload being called more frequently than expected.
-* Perfect-forwarding constructors are especially problematic, because they’re typically better matches than copy constructors for non-`const` lvalues, and they can hijack derived class calls to base class copy and move constructors.
+* Perfect-forwarding constructors are especially problematic, because they're typically better matches than copy constructors for non-`const` lvalues, and they can hijack derived class calls to base class copy and move constructors.

-### Familiarize yourself with alternatives to overloading on universal references
+### Item 27: familiarize yourself with alternatives to overloading on universal references

 Avoid overloading is one option.

-Pass by "const T&" could sacrifice a little efficiency, but avoids a universal reference overload.
+Pass by `const T&` could sacrifice a little efficiency, but avoids a universal reference overload.

 Pass by value is counter intuitive, but if you know you'll copy them, this dials up performance without any increase in complexity.
 (Item 41) E.g.
 ```cpp